eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-insomnia.md

 - EDC Connector (Data Provider):

-A preconfigured EDC Connector, acting as the Data Provider, is necessary to facilitate secure data exchange within the ecosystem.
+A preconfigured EDC Connector, acting as Gateway/Transmitter, is necessary to facilitate secure data exchange within the ecosystem.
 The connector enables interoperability between different participants, ensuring that the data flow is compliant with industry standards.
 The EDC Connector is set up and ready to handle requests.

 - Digital Twin Registry (DTR):

 The Digital Twin Registry is required to manage and store Digital Twins (DT) in the form of Asset Administration Shells (AAS).
 This component ensures that the Digital Twins are properly registered and accessible for interaction within the ecosystem.
 The DTR is fully operational and preconfigured to handle incoming Digital Twin data.

-- Data Service (DS):
+- Data Service (DS) (Data Provider):

 The Data Service is a crucial component for storing the payloads of Digital Product Passports in plain JSON format.
 This service should already be running and ready to accept data submissions.
 It acts as the backend repository where all passport-related information is securely stored and easily retrievable.